observablehq/framework/docs/loaders.md

 - `.tar` - for [tarballs](<https://en.wikipedia.org/wiki/Tar_(computing)>)
 - `.tar.gz` and `.tgz` - for [compressed tarballs](https://en.wikipedia.org/wiki/Gzip)

-In addition to archives generated dynamically by data loaders, you can use `FileAttachment` to pull files from static archives.

 Like with any other file, these files from generated archives are live in preview (they will refresh automatically if the corresponding data loader script is edited), and are added to the build if and only if referenced by `FileAttachment`.

 ## Routing

 Data loaders live in the source root (typically `docs`) alongside your other source files.
-When a file is referenced from JavaScript via [`FileAttachment`](./javascript/files), if the file does not exist, the CLI will look for a file of the same name with a double extension to see if there is a corresponding data loader.
+When a file is referenced from JavaScript via `FileAttachment`, if the file does not exist, the CLI will look for a file of the same name with a double extension to see if there is a corresponding data loader.
 The following second extensions are checked, in order, with the corresponding language and interpreter:

 - `.js` - JavaScript (`node`)
 - `.ts` - TypeScript (`tsx`)